-After setting up a new table, an empty row already awaits first entries.
-At this point it is essential to understand the meaning of every column and column set.
-The most important columns are described briefly.
+After setting up a new table, empty rows are awaiting first entries.
+At this point, it is essential to understand the meaning of every column and column set.
+The most important columns are described briefly in this article.
 These column names have developed to be our best-practice from years of experience in the creation of text ads.
 However, apart from “name” and “status” the usage of these columns is optional.

-Imagine to enter “nike” as a brand into the name column.
-If this is the first entry it gets the ID 1.
+Imagine entering “nike” as a brand into the name column.
+If this is the first entry, it gets the ID 1.
 Now, if you add more rows, remove the first row and add a new row entering “nike” again, the new entry “nike” will have the ID 1 again.
-The Campaign Suite remembers the combination of names and IDs.
+Crealytics’ Search Platform remembers the combination of names and IDs.
 This information is also present in reactivated tables.

-If more than one column has set to be sorted, the order in which the sorting has been activated will determine, which sorting will be prioritised.
+If more than one column has set to be sorted, the order in which the sorting has been activated will determine which sorting will be prioritized.

-Example: In this example the ‘alternative’ column is sorted alphabetical and the ‘alias’ column is sorted reverse alphabetical.
-Thus the sorting of the ‘alias’ column only changes the order for entries having identical entries in the ‘alternative’ column.
+Example: In this example, the ‘alternative’ column is sorted alphabetically and the ‘alias’ column is sorted reverse alphabetically.
+Thus, the sorting of the ‘alias’ column only changes the order for entries having identical entries in the ‘alternative’ column.

-Example: It is also possible to filter for two or more words and numbers at once within one column.
+Example: It is possible to filter for two or more words and numbers at once within the same column.
 If a column entry matches either of the set filters, it will be displayed.

-Special Filters can be used to filter the table for ‘empty’ entries within a column. which has more than a certain number of characters.
-Numerical columns (of type decimal/whole number) have the special filters “Greater than”, “Less than”, and “Between # and #”, while the non-numerical columns can be filtered for entries, which have more than a certain number of characters (“Greater than # chars”).
-Select all of these filters from the drop-down, which unfolds, when clicking on the search bar of a column.
+Special Filters can be used to filter the table for ’empty’ entries in a column.
+Numerical columns (of type decimal/whole number) have the special filters “Greater than”, “Less than”, and “Between # and #”.
+Meanwhile, non-numerical columns can be filtered for entries that have more than a certain number of characters (“Greater than # chars”).
+You may select these filters from the drop-down that unfolds when clicking a column’s search bar.

 - Structure changed (e.g. column added/removed, relations added/removed)